Doctors Note Logo

 3. REM Sleep Behavior Disorder (RBD)

 In some cases, vivid nighttime hallucinations combined with physical movements during sleep may indicate a more specific condition.
-If you've noticed yourself or a partner acting out dreams, talking, shouting, punching, or even falling out of bed during sleep episodes, you can use Ubie's free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker to better understand your symptoms and determine if medical evaluation is needed.
+If you've noticed yourself or a partner acting out dreams, talking, shouting, punching, or even falling out of bed during sleep episodes, Ubie's free AI-powered symptom checker can help you understand whether your experiences align with Rapid Eye Movement (REM) Sleep Behavior Disorder and guide you toward appropriate next steps for evaluation.

 RBD is more common in adults over 50 and may sometimes be linked to neurological conditions.